fizyomatik/mbaykara.github.io/README.md

-# Your Ultimate Cloud Native Guide
+# Your Ultimate Cloud Native
 Feel free to addjust/modify it.